ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 ### CryoSPARC job issues

-1. **Insufficient runtime** : As noted in [Run the YCRC cryoSPARC workflow](#run-the-ycrc-cryosparc-workflow) you **must** specify the job runtime.
+1. **Insufficient runtime** : As noted in [Run CryoSPARC Jobs](#run-cryosparc-jobs) you **must** specify the job runtime.
 However, this step is easy to overlook; moreover, your job may still run out of time if your specified runtime was not conservative enough.

     - To diagnose, go to the OnDemand [User Portal](/clusters-at-yale/access/ood/#user-portal), click on 'Job Overview' on the left and then select an appropriate time period from the blue drop-down menu box at the top.
 Locate your job 'cryosparc_Pxx_Jxxx' from the list of jobs.
 If you see 'TIMEOUT' under the 'State' column, try increasing the job runtime.

 2. **Insufficient memory** : this is probably most common source of cryoSPARC job failures, other than not specifying enough runtime.
 Unfortunately, cryoSPARC itself provides little or no diagnostic information on this type of problem.
 If you do not see an obvious source for the job failure within cryoSPARC, the cause is likely insufficient memory.
-Please see 'Optionally specify a memory multiplier' under [Run the YCRC cryoSPARC workflow](#run-the-ycrc-cryosparc-workflow) for details on how to diagnose and fix this.
+Please see 'Optionally specify a memory multiplier' under [Run CryoSPARC Jobs](#run-cryosparc-jobs) for details on how to diagnose and fix this.

 3. **Resource requests do not match the requested partition** : if you see a `Job violates accounting/QOS policy` error message and/or a job submission fails immediately (before the process even starts running) this indicates the requested job runtime (or, possibly, memory) may exceed the allowed user limit in a given partition.
-To fix, switch partitions or change the `Maximum runtime` parameter (see above sections under [Running](#run-the-ycrc-cryosparc-workflow)).
+To fix, switch partitions or change the `Maximum runtime` parameter (see above sections under [Run CryoSPARC Jobs](#run-cryosparc-jobs)).

 4. **Drilling down further** : Within the cryoSPARC interface, find the job location (located in a text box) and copy it by clicking on it.
 Then, in a terminal, navigate to this folder where you will find a number of useful files, including log files (i.e., `P1_J2_slurm.log`, `P1_J2_slurm.err`, `job.log`) and also a copy of the slurm submission script (`queue_sub_script.sh`).
 A useful debugging technique is to create a copy of queue_sub_script.sh outside the job folder, edit and manually submit it.
 If the target YCRC partition is busy, you can accelerate your diagnosis by giving the script 'lightweight' slurm parameters and specifying the gpu_devel partition.
 In this way you can quickly get the job started on slurm, allowing trivial errors to be quickly spotted.